ch007m/r-d/tap/README.md

 - scp the file to the VM (optional)
 - Unzip the spring petclinic app
 - Create a new github repo and push the code to this repo using your `GITHUB_USER` (e.g http://github.com/<GITHUB_USER>/spring-pet-clinic-eks)
-- Create a secret containing your docker hub creds
+- Create a secret containing your docker registry creds

 ```bash
 kubectl create secret docker-registry docker-hub-registry \